Versatile Recompression-Aware Perceptual Image Super-Resolution: Additional Experiments and Analysis

-\paragraph{Failure case and post-processing.} Under extremely heavy compression (very low bitrate), even VRPSR alone may fail to produce visually sharp results, and residual codec artifacts remain.
+Under extremely heavy compression (very low bitrate), even VRPSR alone may fail to produce visually sharp results, and residual codec artifacts remain.
 However, as illustrated in Figure~\ref{fig:fail}, the optional post-processing module introduced in Sec.~\ref{sec:sandwich} can largely remove these artifacts and recover sharper details, effectively mitigating this extreme failure case.